Welcome to Hargraves

 Our name recognises the Australian aviation pioneer Lawrence Hargrave, innovator and inventor of the box kite.

-Hargrave believed passionately in open communication, refusing to patent his inventions and allowing them to benefit anybody who wished to use them.
+Hargrave believed passionately in open communication, refusing to patent his inventions and allowing them to benefit anyone who wished to use them.

 Through innovation, collaboration and community, we emulate Hargrave’s philosophy and take our name from the first commercially available aircraft built by Gabriel Voisin.
 Voisin called the box-wing cells ‘Hargraves’.